Free expat tax extension icon

-Moving to the UK from the USA: A complete guide to starting a new life abroad
+Moving to the UK from the USA: 2026 guide to visas, taxes, and relocation

 Why move to the UK?